The little boy stared in awe at the colorful firework show in the sky. His eyes were glued to the bright sparkles, glimmering above him.

 And yet our eyes glaze over His incredible power.

-The Isrealites didn’t glaze over it (all the time).
+The Israelites didn’t glaze over it (all the time).

 Check this out:

 Then Moses and Aaron went and assembled all the elders of the sons of Israel; and Aaron spoke all the words which the Lord had spoken to Moses.
 He then performed the signs in the sight of the people.
-So the people believed; and when they heard that the Lord was concerned about the sons of Israel and that He had seen their affliction, then they bowed low and worshiped (Exodus 4:29-31).
+So the people believed; and when they heard that the Lord was concerned about the sons of Israel and that He had seen their affliction, they bowed low and worshiped.
+(Exodus 4:29-31 NASB)

 Yes, Aaron performed the signs for the people.
 But God worked through him and gave him the ability to do it, and the Israelites worshipped God.